Whitepaper

 3. **Thin or fragmented liquidity** – users pay more slippage than on Uniswap or the native CEX, so volume never roots itself.

-Rule 2 Every dollar of emission must be backed by at least a cent of external income.
-Partner bribes and Foundation bribes are not garnish, they are line-items in the P&L.
+*Rule 2 Every dollar of emission must be backed by at least a cent of **external** income.*\

 **3.1 Keeping the heads alive – minimum-bribe rule**